How to apply for postgraduate research

 Step 3: Find a supervisor

-Before you submit your application, you must first secure a supervisor.
-This applies unless you are interested in the Sydney Law School or the Business School, in which case you apply for your course first and if successful are allocated a supervisor.
+Before submitting your application, you must secure a supervisor.
+Unless you are applying for a course in the Sydney Law School or the Business School, where you apply for your course first, and if successful are then allocated a supervisor.

 You can search for supervisors’ contact details via their academic profile, or you can search for supervisors and projects by discipline, keywords, and research themes.
 Our faculty and research centre websites are also good places to start.

 To support your enquiry, send an email describing your academic background and research experience, the topic you'd like to research and how your research project aligns with the work of your proposed supervisor.
-You must include your resume/CV, academic transcripts for all degrees and your initial research proposal.
-Please check your Higher Degree by Research course page on Sydney Courses for specific faculty requirements.
+You must include your resume, academic transcripts for all degrees and your initial research proposal.
+Please check your course page for specific faculty requirements.

 Step 4: Submit official application online